saurabh-das7/net-worth-tracker/docs/02b_asset_master.md

 | NVDA | US Stocks & ETF | USD | Auto | Twelve Data (NASDAQ: NVDA) | Immediate |
 | EPFO | PF | INR | Manual | No free EPFO balance API found | Illiquid |

-¹ Crypto held on WazirX is priced in whichever currency CoinGecko quotes it in;
-functionally this just needs a consistent base currency per holding — confirm INR vs USD preference for the WazirX-held tokens specifically when we get to build.

 ## Summary by tracking method

 - **Auto (price-feed):** 30 assets — the large majority.
 AMFI covers the 4 mutual